JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 **Conclusion**

 This approach leverages UV lithography technology (and other frequency lasers) for precise antigen fragmentation, enabling the development of an autologous cancer vaccine with enhanced efficacy.
 By refining the grid pattern and optimizing antigen size, this strategy has the potential to revolutionize personalized cancer immunotherapy.
-Both in vitro and in situ approaches should be tried.

 How does this compare to mRNA vaccines?

-\-It is more likely to generate complex antigens like proteoglycans, and proteins that undergo extreme post-translational processing.
+\-It is more likely to generate complex antigens like proteoglycans, and proteins that undergo post-translational processing.

-\-There is a trade off between broadness of spectrum and specificity and consistency from one dose to another.
-There may be a advantage with regards to tumor heterogeneity and tumor evolution over time.
-It is less reproducible than mRNA vaccine.
-You will get a broader spectrum of epitopes however, it will be much more difficult to provide the same epitope from one dose to another.
-There may be a disadvantage with regards to getting the exact targeted epitope in every dose.
+\-There is a trade off between \[broadness of spectrum\] and \[specificity and consistency from one dose to another\].
+There may be an advantage with regards to tumor heterogeneity and tumor evolution over time.
+You will get a broader spectrum of epitopes, however, less reproducible than mRNA vaccine.
+It will be much more difficult to provide the same epitope from one dose to another.

 \-The most striking difference is the cost.
 This is potentially significantly cheaper than mRNA vaccines which means it is much more scalable especially to markets outside the US.